unicitynetwork/alpha/README.md

 Alphacash is designed to be the native currency of Unicity, a massvie online multi-player immersive simulation game engine.
 As a standalone digital currency it has some valuable properties:

-1. genuine decentralization: zero-premine with ASIC resitant hash function
+1. genuine decentralization: zero-premine with ASIC resistant hash function
 2. massively parallel client side execution of smart contracts
 3. perfect privacy

 The design is a layered architecture